-Description of the Matter At April 1, 2023, the Company's goodwill was \$1.9 billion.
+Description of the Matter

+At March 30, 2024, the Company's goodwill was \$1,874.9 million.
 As discussed in Notes 2 and 10 of the consolidated financial statements, goodwill is tested for impairment at the reporting unit level annually, or when events or circumstances indicate that the carrying value of such asset may not be recoverable.
 The Company estimates the fair value of its reporting units using an income approach, specifically a discounted cash flow analysis.

 Auditing management's annual goodwill impairment test was complex and highly judgmental due to the significant estimation required to determine the fair value of the reporting units.
-The fair value estimates were sensitive to changes in significant assumptions such as the discount rates, revenue growth rates and cash flow projections which are affected by expectations about future market or economic conditions.
+The fair value estimates were sensitive to changes in significant assumptions such as the discount rates, revenue growth rates and EBITDA margin which are affected by expectations about future market or economic conditions.

-How We Addressed

-the Matter in Our
+How We Addressed the Matter in Our Audit

-AuditWe obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's

-goodwill impairment review process, including controls over management's review of the significant assumptions described
+We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's goodwill impairment review process, including controls over management's review of the significant assumptions described above.

-above.